TavaresDylan/ArgoSpace/README.md

 7. **Migrate the database**

-   (This will generate the table and seed it)
+   (This will generate the tables and seed it)

    - `npx nx run prisma:migrate`
    - Or use directly the Nx console extension by running the "migrate" command